 If the proposed addition to A.5 to cover normative referencing of text from partnership projects is accepted, this prerequisite is covered with respect to proposed incorporation of text.
 Regarding copyright authorization, it is proposed to make the following modification in Recommendation ITU-T A.25 to cover the partnership project case.
 This is a minor enhancement to the editor text contained in TD376.

-6.2.1 At the earliest possible moment, upon the request of the study group or working party, the Telecommunication Standardization Bureau (TSB) will ensure that the organization has provided a written statement in which it agrees to:
+6.2.1 At the earliest possible moment, upon the request of the study group or working party, the Telecommunication Standardization Bureau (TSB) will ensure that the organization (or designated contact point for a partnership project) has provided a written statement in which it agrees to:

 the distribution of the material for discussions within the appropriate groups, and